joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-04-07-minimize-product.md

 $$= 121 \times \frac{1}{90}\left(\sum_{m=0}^9 \sum_{n=0}^9 mn - \sum_{n=0}^9 n^2\right)
 = 121 \times \frac{58}{3} = 2339\frac{1}{3} $$

-Where should we put the first card---on the right or on the left?
+Where should we put the first card---on the right or on the left (we'll assume it goes in the top row, though of course it doesn't matter)?
 Here's a (non-airtight) argument that cards showing $4$ and below should go on the left, and the others on the right.

 The expectation for starting with the number $m$, placing it top-left, and then placing the others randomly: